 - 5. When the chicken breasts in pan are brown on bottom, flip over.
 When both sides are brown, transfer to a sprayed 9x13 baking dish and keep in warm oven.
 Repeat frying process with remaining chicken and put cooked chicken in warm oven.

 - 6. After all chicken is fried and staying warm in the oven, start making gravy.
-In a large sauce pan over medium heat, add 2 tbsp of butter.
+In a large sauce pan over medium heat, add 2 tablespoon of butter.
 Add garlic and red pepper flakes and let simmer until light brown.
-Add in the 2 tbsp flour, stirring until golden brown.
-Add in chicken broth, lemon juice, and 2 more tbsp butter.
+Add in the 2 tablespoon flour, stirring until golden brown.
+Add in chicken broth, lemon juice, and 2 more tablespoon butter.
 Bring to a boil.
 Season to taste.

 - 7. Remove chicken warming in the oven and pour the gravy into the 9x13 sauce pan with chicken.
 Serve this Chicken Francese warm.